BLOGS

 • Single-zone mini-split: One outdoor unit paired with one indoor unit.
 Ideal for cooling a single room or open-concept space.

-• Multi-zone mini-split: One outdoor unit connected to multiple indoor units.
-Great for whole-home cooling without ductwork.
+• Multi-zone mini-split: One outdoor unit connected to multiple indoor units, allowing customized zoned cooling throughout the home without ductwork.

 • Ducted split system: Combines the efficiency of a split system with a duct network, offering a discreet solution for homes that already have ductwork installed.